SMosegaard/cds-vis/assignments/assignment-3/README.md

-# Portfolio 3 - Document Classification using Pretrained Image Embeddings
+# Assignment 3 - Document Classification using Pretrained Image Embeddings
 *By Sofie Mosegaard, 12-04-2024*

 This repository is designed to perform document classification using Transfer Learning (TL) with a pretrained Convolutional Neural Network (CNN).
 The project aims to investigate whether document types can be predicted based on appearance rather than content.
 Leveraging the differences in appearance for example between scientific papers and emails, the repository seeks to exploit these variations for accurate document classification.

 The project utilizes the VGG16 model, which is a state-of-the-art CNN architecture.
-VGG16 has a deep and complex architecture with 16 layers, totaling 134 million trainable parameters.
+VGG16 has a deep and complex architecture with 16 layers, totalling 134 million trainable parameters.
 The model expects input tensors of size (224, 224) with 3 RGB channels.
 Training deep CNNs are very time-consuming and computationally heavy.
 Luckily, VGG16 is well-suited for transfer learning.
 TL is the process of applying pretrained models to new classification tasks and data.

 Despite CNN's remarkable performances, they are prone to overfitting, particularly when dealing with limited datasets.
 To enhance model robustness and generalizability, the user will be given the opportunity to implement batch normalization and data augmentation.
-The batch normalization technique makes the training process more stable through normalization of the layers' inputs by recentering and rescaling, while data augmentation avoids overfitting by increasing the amout of data by augmenting already existing data.
+The batch normalization technique makes the training process more stable through normalization of the layers' inputs by recentering and rescaling, while data augmentation avoids overfitting by increasing the amount of data by augmenting already existing data.

 Specifically, the project will conduct document classification using pretrained image embeddings, by doing the following:
 1. Data preparation: